Client area

 Easy to Use

-Designed from the ground up to make the developer's life easier, EmailVerify.NET's whole architecture lets you perform a full e-mail validation with just a single method call, whether the job is as simple as a syntax check or as complex as a mailbox existence test.
+Designed from the ground up to make the developer's life easier, EmailVerify for .NET's whole architecture let you perform a full email validation with just a single method call, whether the job is as simple as a syntax check or as complex as a mailbox existence test.

 Here is, for example, what it takes to validate an email address using the default settings for the component: